syncfusion-content/blazor-docs/blazor/ai-assistview/toolbar-items.md

 #### Item clicked

-The `itemClicked` event is triggered when the custom toolbar item is clicked.
+The `itemClicked` event is triggered when a custom toolbar item is clicked.
+This event applies to both prompt and response toolbar items.